MahendraMurari/AI-job-search-resume-automation/README.md

 ## Proof of Workflow

-The screenshots below show the workflow running successfully and producing real output.
-Sensitive information such as contact details, private links, and account details has been removed or blurred.
+The screenshots below show the workflow running successfully and producing real outputs.
+I removed or covered private details before publishing the screenshots.

 ### Successful n8n Execution